Introduction mycotoxins

 What are mycotoxins?

-A (from the Gk. μύκης (mykes) “fungus”) is a poison () produced by an organism of the fungal family, such as mushrooms, filamentous , and yeast.
+A mycotoxin (from the Gk. μύκης (mykes) “fungus”) is a poison (toxin) produced by an organism of the fungal family, such as mushrooms, filamentous fungi, and .
 Most fungi are aerobic (they use oxygen), and are found almost everywhere in very small amounts because of their spores.
-Fungi can grow on crops such as grains, , and (legume) fruits, but can also end up in products made from them, such as and peanut butter.
+Fungi can grow on crops such as grains, , and (legume) fruits, but can also end up in made from them, such as and peanut butter.
 Products are closely monitored for fungal toxins.
 Therefore, the to health is very small.
-The health benefits of grains, nuts, and legumes, fruits far outweigh these.
+The health benefits of grains, nuts, and , fruits far outweigh these.

 Table: Hazards caused by mycotoxins